 PO Box 4463

 NEVER send mail to a physical market address.

 Milk Lady Markets is not liable for damage caused to or by our vendors, our vendors’ merchandise, or our vendors’ displays.
 Every applicant to the market agrees to these terms on the online application.

 Q: What forms of payment can we accept at the market?

-  A: We accept cash, debit cards, LevelUp, WIC and SNAP.
+A: We accept cash, debit cards, LevelUp and WIC.

 A: WIC is a government subsidy for purchasing food items for eligible mothers with young children.
 You can contact the Dept of Agriculture on 410-841-5776 for WIC vendor trainings.
-SNAP (independence cards or food stamps) is a government subsidy for families in need.
+We match WIC recipients dollar for dollar to increase their spending on fresh fruits and veggies.

 Q: What if it rains?

-  A: We’re open rain or shine, and there are no refunds due to weather.
+A: We’re open rain or shine.
 In the event of thunder, we encourage all vendors to leave the site for shelter in a car or campus building or barn.
 Everyone registering for the market agrees to the terms that Milk Lady Markets is not liable for your safety or that of your goods–but we do care about you and want you to stay out of harm’s way!

 Q: Do you provide electricity and water?